xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- bug (gil)     Fix the flipping issue for vertical sequences for SuperStar import.
+Got broke when fixing horizontal sequences.
    -- bug (gil)     Fix copy/paste row that was broken by 2016.43.
    -- bug (gil)     Fix Pictures WrapX to wrap at model size instead of image size.
    -- enh (gil)     Make the transition smooth if you cancel a model Import.
 Fixes #647.